 - Pre-estimates damages – In the event of a breach of the contract by the Buyer, the deposit serves as a signal to the Court of a pre-estimated amount of damages.

-A deposit is usually paid by certified cheque or money order.
+In Ontario, a deposit is usually paid by certified cheque or money order.

 How much should the deposit be?